cj-praveen/YouTube-Music-API/README.md

 YouTubeMusicAPI.play("Song Name")
 ```
-- For playing the song in VLC Media Player without downloading, Create the code like this:
+- To play the song in VLC Media Player without downloading, Create the code like this:
 ```python
 # import the module